rexhip/rexhip/README.txt

 // -----------------------------------------------------------------------
 // Device block for: ABB - AquaMaster 3 - Electromagnetic flow meter

+// A customized device block need to be created for all device, once
+// it's created it con be placed inside a global library and be reused.
+// The pattern bellow is hopefully intuitive, the library will take care
+// of executing the queries one by one.

 "mb_device_header"(device := #device_udt, mb := #mb);

 "mb_query"(unit := #unit,                // Station address.